Open Quantum System Approaches to Superconducting Qubits: Approaches to Decoherence in Superconducting Qubits

 To analyze the dynamics of the system in the Floquet formalism, we solve the eigenvalue problem in Eq.
 (45) analytically or numerically by softwares such as QuTiP \cite{Johansson,Nation,Creffield}.
 QuTiP provides a group of functions to calculate Floquet modes, quasienergies and Floquet mode decomposition considering the time-dependent Hamiltonian.

 The Floquet formalism is only appropriate to find $\vert\Psi(t)\rangle$ of Hamiltonian $H(t)$, if we can evaluate the Floquet states and quasienergies more easily than solving the time-dependent Schrödinger equation in Eq.
 (40).
 This formalism is a useful tool to study strongly driven periodic quantum systems.
-It not only considers the periodic nature of the perturbation, but it also prevents the appearance of terms that are not periodic or linear in time called secular terms \cite{Grifoni}.
+This non-perturbative formalism is a useful tool to study strongly driven periodic quantum systems.
+It explicitly handles the time-periodic nature of the driving Hamiltonian (which can be thought of as a time-dependent perturbation to the undriven system's dynamics), and by transforming to the Floquet basis, it helps in avoiding secular terms that can arise in naive perturbative treatments of periodically driven systems \cite{Grifoni}.

 In the next subsection, we formulated the Floquet master equation to investigate the effects of noises on superconducting qubits.